aeuna/Movie-API-with-Graphql/README.md

-# movieql
+# Apollo 2020

-Movie API with Graphql
+Movie app built with React, Apollo and GraphQL